GGyll/Reactify/README.md

 Create rooms for listening to music together, You can create a room and decide if other users have access to play/pause and how many votes are needed to skip the current song.

 Written with Django rest-framework as a backend and React (Router V6) on the frontend using mainly functional components.
-Music data is pulled using JSON by the backend through the Spotify API.
+Music data is pulled by the backend through the Spotify API.

 ![Alt Text](https://github.com/GGyll/Reactify/blob/main/demonstration.gif)